InterTriplete2010/FIR_Hamming_Filter_Cpp/README.md

 # FIR_Hamming_Filter_Cpp
 FIR filter based on a Hamming window

-C# Library to calculate the coefficients of a FIR filter with Hamming window and to filter the data
+C++ code to calculate the coefficients of a FIR filter with Hamming window and to filter the data

 This code calculates the coefficients of the Band-pass, Band-stop, Low-pass and High-pass FIR filters.
 The file FIR_Hamming_Filter.cpp can be used to test the code.
 It also filters the data, but no zero-phase delay is applied.
 The namespace is: FIR_H_F.
 The code follows the same steps as in Matlab.